bvanderlugt/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="steps-to-portal-onboarding-how-to-verify-if-hosting-service-onboarding-is-complete"></a>
 ## How to verify if hosting service onboarding is complete?

+### Dogfood and Production
 1. Check Hosting Service API Diagnostics log for [Dogfood](https://hosting.onecloud.azure-test.net/api/diagnostics) or [Production](https://hosting.portal.azure.net/api/diagnostics) in web browser.
 2. Press Ctrl+F to find your extension routeprefix that registered for your service.
 Eg: storage

+### Sovereign Clouds
+ * Email ibiza-onboarding@microsoft.com with the workitem details and extension details.

 ![storage](./../media/portalfx-extensions-onboarding/validate-hostingsvc-onboarding.png)